 My first baseball game took me across the Delaware River to Waterfront Park, home to the mighty Trenton Thunder.
 The Thunder was/were a farm team of the Red Sox, but now they’re New York Yankee property.
 I don’t really understand; it’d be like if you gave your firstborn son to that guy in class who always raised his hand.

 Check out the rest here.
 And then comment over there.
 And then come back to comment here.
-And then…I dunno, eat a snack or something.Wanna tread deeper with Traveling Golden Trout?
-Follow me on Twitter and join my mailing list for a free 5-chapter excerpt of STRUGGLE CENTRAL, now in paperback.
+And then…I dunno, eat a snack or something.Wanna wander further?
+Follow me on Twitter and join my mailing list for a free 5-chapter excerpt of STRUGGLE CENTRAL, my first book, now available in paperback.